Paige-AI/paige-ml-sdk/README.md

 `cd paige-ml-sdk; pip install -e .`

 ## Getting Started
 The SDK is equipped with a cli which can be used to train models and run inference.
-Refer to the [examples](https://github.com/Paige-AI/paige-ml-sdk/tree/main/examples) directory for a basic tutorial illustrating how to use it and how to organize your data.
-Otherwise, run `python -m paige.ml_sdk --help` for a list of available commands.
+Run `python -m paige.ml_sdk --help` to get started, or refer to the [examples](https://github.com/Paige-AI/paige-ml-sdk/tree/main/examples) directory for a basic tutorial illustrating how to use the SDK and how to organize your data.

 ## Advanced Usage